Green MLA's motion aims to do away with daily Lord's Prayer | CBC News

 "If we didn't evolve as a society, women still wouldn't be able to vote," he said.

-All other provincial legislatures have Christian prayers.
+All other provincial legislatures except Quebec and Newfoundland and Labrador have Christian prayers.
 In Ottawa, the daily prayer in the House of Commons refers to "almighty God" but is not otherwise explicitly Christian.

 2015 Supreme Court ruling